microchip-pic-avr-examples/pic18f16q41-analog-demo-mplab-mcc/README.md

 ## Setting MPLAB Data Visualizer

-First, open Data Visualizer by pressing the "DV" icon in the toolbar.
+The first step is to open the MPLAB Data Visualizer tool by pressing the "DV" icon in the toolbar as shown below.

 *If this icon is not shown, please install MPLAB Data Visualizer in the Tools &rarr; Plugins window before continuing.*